 The mission of the Georgia LTCID Educational Program is to provide clinical and non-clinical staff with critical knowledge, skills, and abilities related to infectious diseases to CMS certified long term care facility staff members.

 This is a three-year program from 2021 – 2024.
-The first year features an infectious disease foundations course offered 14 times, one per healthcare coalition, from October 2021 – May 2022.
-The second year will feature an infectious disease principles course offered 14 times.
+The first year featured an infectious disease foundations course offered 14 times, one per healthcare coalition, from October 2021 – May 2022.
+The second year features an infectious disease principles course offered 14 times, from September 2022 – April 2023.
 The third year will include seven offerings each of the foundations course and the principles course.

 Due to the program’s funding source, these courses are open to professionals representing CMS certified long term care facilities only (i.e. nursing homes), NOT personal care homes, assisted living facilities, hospice, or memory care centers.